nvalline/workout-tracker/README.md

 ## How To Use

-Once the application is loaded in the browser, simply enter a burger into the text field and click 'Submit'.
-This will save the burger to the 'Burgers To Eat' section.
+Once the application is loaded in the browser, simply click the 'New Workout' button to create a workout and enter the first exercise.

-Once the burger has been devoured, simply click the 'Eaten' button to update the status and move the burger to the 'Burgers Devoured' section.
+Click either the 'Add Exercises' button if additional exercises are to be add to the workout or the 'Complete' button complete the workout.

+In the navigation bar, click 'Fitness Tracker' to return to the main page or 'Dashboard' to view the workout stats.

 [Back To The Top](#project-name)